goldfirere/singletons/README.md

 * `-fenable-th-splice-warnings`.
   By default, GHC does not run pattern-match coverage checker warnings on code inside of Template Haskell quotes.
-This is an extremely common thing to do in `singletons`, so you may consider opting in to these warnings.
+This is an extremely common thing to do in `singletons-th`, so you may consider opting in to these warnings.

 Modules for singleton types
 ---------------------------

-`Data.Singletons` exports all the basic singletons definitions.
+`Data.Singletons` (from `singletons`) exports all the basic singletons definitions.
 Import this module if you are not using Template Haskell and wish only to define your own singletons.

+`Data.Singletons.Decide` (from `singletons`) exports type classes for propositional equality.
+See the "Equality classes" section for more information.

-`Data.Singletons.TH` exports all the definitions needed to use the Template Haskell code to generate new singletons.
+`Data.Singletons.TH` (from `singletons-th`) exports all the definitions needed to use the Template Haskell code to generate new singletons.
+`Data.Singletons.Prelude.TH` (from `singletons-bsae`) re-exports `Data.Singletons.TH` plus any promoted or singled definitions that are likely to appear in TH-generated code.
+For instance, singling a `deriving Eq` clause will make use of `SEq`, the singled `Eq` class, so `Data.Singletons.TH` re-exports `SEq`.

-`Data.Singletons.Prelude` re-exports `Data.Singletons` along with singleton
+`Data.Singletons.Prelude` (from `singletons-base` re-exports `Data.Singletons`
-definitions for various `Prelude` types.
+along with singleton definitions for various `Prelude` types.
 This module provides promoted and singled equivalents of functions from the real `Prelude`.
 Note that not all functions from original `Prelude` could be promoted or singled.

-`Data.Singletons.Prelude.*` modules provide promoted and singled equivalents of definitions found in several commonly used `base` library modules, including (but not limited to) `Data.Bool`, `Data.Maybe`, `Data.Either`, `Data.List`, `Data.Tuple`, `Data.Void` and `GHC.Base`.
+`Data.Singletons.Prelude.*` modules (from `singletons-base`) provide promoted and singled equivalents of definitions found in several commonly used `base` library modules, including (but not limited to) `Data.Bool`, `Data.Maybe`, `Data.Either`, `Data.List`, `Data.Tuple`, `Data.Void` and `GHC.Base`.
 We also provide promoted and singled versions of common type classes, including (but not limited to) `Eq`, `Ord`, `Show`, `Enum`, and `Bounded`.

-`Data.Singletons.Decide` exports type classes for propositional equality.

-`Data.Singletons.TypeLits` exports definitions for working with `GHC.TypeLits`.
+`Data.Singletons.TypeLits` (from `singletons-base`) exports definitions for working with `GHC.TypeLits`.

 Functions to generate singletons
 --------------------------------

-The top-level functions used to generate promoted or singled definitions are documented in the `Data.Singletons.TH` module.
-The most common case is just calling `singletons`, which I'll describe here:
+The top-level functions used to generate promoted or singled definitions are documented in the `Data.Singletons.TH` module in `singletons-th`.
+The most common case is just calling the `singletons` function, which I'll describe here:

 ```haskell
 singletons :: Q [Dec] -> Q [Dec]